diegosperes/voxy/Readme.md

 As a system word counter implementation must support English and Portuguese languages.

-As a system word counter implementation must not count special character and numbers as a word.
+As a system word counter implementation must not count special character, numbers and unicode symbols as a word.